knpuniversity/sunshinephp-rad/README.md

 Hi there!
 This is a simple example project for a Symfony2 RAD presentation at SunshinePHP 2014!

+The `master` branch is the starting point of the project, while the `finish` branch is the finished product.

 To get this running:

 1) Install via Composer: